dweekly/reversi/README.md

 A Reversi iOS Game.

-I wrote this in a few hours as my first iOS application to teach myself iOS programming.
+I intially wrote this in a few hours as my first iOS application myself iOS programming.
 This is probably NOT a good place for you to teach yourself how to code for iOS because I probably did everything wrong.